Certificate of authenticity: COAs for software

-Computer COAs have a license number on them, which verifies that the program is a genuine, legal copy.
+Computer COAs have a license number on them, which verifies the program to be a genuine, legal copy.

 COAs for art

-COAs are common in the art world.
+COAs are common in art.
 Artwork or posters come with a COA signed and sealed by a reputable appraiser or auction house.
-Generally speaking, a valid COA for an artwork will include specific details about the artwork like when and how it was produced, the names of people or companies involved in the artwork's production, the work's exact title, the dimensions of the art, and the names of reference books, magazines, or similar resources that contain either specific or related information about either that work of art or the artist.
-The COA should also state the qualifications and full contact information of the individual or entity that authored the certificate with his or her complete and current contact information.
+Generally, a valid artwork COA includes when and how the piece was produced, the names of people or companies involved in the artwork's production, the work's exact title, the dimensions of the art, and the names of reference books, magazines, or similar resources that contain specific or related information about the art or artist.
+The COA states the qualifications of the individual or entity that authored the certificate with their contact information.

 COAs have been a target of controversy due to online auction sites where sellers provide fake COAs to market or sell their art works.

 COAs in auctions

-COAs are commonly used on internet auction sites in order to provide "proof" that the signature on a signed item is genuine.
-However, it is widely acknowledged that most of these COAs have simply been produced by fraudulent sellers in order to encourage the buyer to buy fake items.
-In almost all cases these COAs are worthless and have no traceability.
-It has been shown that around 90% of the COAs issued by these sellers do not even have the contact details of the person selling the item, or if they do, they are often incorrect or have an address of a company that has long since disappeared.
+COAs are commonly used on internet auction sites to provide "proof" the signature on an item is genuine.
+However, it is widely acknowledged that most of these COAs have been produced by fraudulent sellers to encourage buyers to buy fake items.
+In almost all cases, these COAs are worthless and have no traceability.

 Importance of COAs

 COAs prove the legitimacy of an item, thereby informing consumers about its origin.
 They are often used in auctions or private sales to confirm authenticity and can be used as marketing tools.
-COAs establish that an item is genuine and untampered, and therefore valuable.
-Items such as artwork, rare coins, collectibles and luxury goods can fetch much higher prices when accompanied by an official certificate of authentication.
+COAs establish that an item is genuine and untampered, hence valuable.
+Items like artwork, rare coins, collectibles and luxury goods often gain value when accompanied by a COA.

 Legal aspects of COAs

 United Kingdom

-Any COA is of no value at all unless it has the full contact details of the issuer.
-In the United Kingdom, it is an offense under the Fraud Act 2006 (section 7) to create or use a COA in the sale of an autograph or similar item: "(1) A person is guilty of an offence if he makes, adapts, supplies or offers to supply any article (a) knowing that it is designed or adapted for use in the course of or in connection with fraud, or (b) intending it to be used to commit, or assist in the commission of, fraud."
+COAs are of no value unless it contains full contact details of the issuer.
+In the UK, it is an offense under the Fraud Act 2006 (section 7) to create or use a COA in the sale of an autograph or similar item: "(1) A person is guilty of an offence if he makes, adapts, supplies or offers to supply any article (a) knowing that it is designed or adapted for use in the course of or in connection with fraud, or (b) intending it to be used to commit, or assist in the commission of, fraud."

-In other words, if the seller is offering fakes with a COA, then they are committing more than one offense, and the offense of issuing a COA alone is a possible 12-month prison sentence.
+In other words, if the seller is offering fakes with a COA, they are committing more than one offense, and the offense of issuing a COA is a possible 12-month prison sentence.